Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Introduction

 \section{Introduction}

-\pagenumbering{arabic} The homotopical study of (reflexive) graphs has recently seen increased activity and interest from a number of different perspectives.
-For example, in \cite{Babson_etal_2006} the authors develop $A$-theory, a cubical-type homotopy is defined in graphs and uses the inductive product and the discrete interval to generate their homotopies; in \cite{Dochtermann_2009, Chih_Scull_2021} $\times$-homotopy is introduced for studying not-necessarily reflexive graphs; there are also homotopy theories for digraphs \cite{Grigoryan_etal_2014} and the non-topological homotopy for metric spaces considered in \cite{Plaut_Wilkins_2013}; restricting to reflexive graphs on cubical lattices whose edges are detemined by their position in the lattice, we obtain digital homotopy \cite{Lupton_etal_2022a,Lupton_Scoville_2022}, finally, Antonio Rieser proposed that \v{C}ech closure spaces \cite{Rieser_2021} and pseudotopological spaces \cite{Rieser_arXiv_2022} could be used as categories in which to simultaneously develop the homotopy theory of topological spaces, graphs, digraphs, and point clouds (the latter for topological data analysis \cite{Carlsson_2009, Carlsson_et_al_2012}), extending earlier work of Demaria \cite{Demaria_1987} on graphs.
+\pagenumbering{arabic} Recently, there has been increased activity and interest in the homotopical study of reflexive graphs from several different perspectives.
+For example, in \cite{Babson_etal_2006} the authors develop the $A$-theory in which cubical-type homotopy is defined in graphs using the inductive product and the discrete interval to generate their homotopies.
+In \cites{Dochtermann_2009, Chih_Scull_2021} $\times$-homotopy is introduced to study not-necessarily reflexive graphs.
+There are also homotopy theories for digraphs in \cite{Grigoryan_etal_2014} and the non-topological homotopy for metric spaces considered in \cite{Plaut_Wilkins_2013}.
+Restricting to reflexive graphs on cubical lattices, where the edges are determined by their position in the lattice, yields digital homotopy \cites{Lupton_etal_2022a,Lupton_Scoville_2022}.
+Finally, in \cites{Rieser_2021,Rieser_arXiv_2022} Antonio Rieser proposed using \v{C}ech closure spaces and pseudotopological spaces as categories in which to develop the homotopy theories of topological spaces, graphs, digraphs simultaneously, and then in point clouds (the latter if which is used in topological data analysis \cites{Carlsson_2009, Carlsson_et_al_2012}), thereby extending the earlier work of Demaria \cite{Demaria_1987} on graphs.